Contributing to pydeck

 --NotebookApp.port_retries=0

 After the notebook starts, copy the full (localhost) URL printed to the console.
 In a Google Colab notebook, select Connect to a local runtime from the additional connection options dropdown, and provide the local URL when prompted.
-After a reload, the Colab notebook will have access to the local Jupyter runtime and its local Pydeck build.
+After a reload, the Colab notebook will have access to the local Jupyter runtime and its local pydeck build.

 For more information, refer to Google Colab’s documentation for local runtimes.